rmcanany/SolidEdgeHousekeeper/README.md

 - `File list font size`
 This allows you to change size of the text on the file list.
 - `Group files by type`
 This setting affects the file list.
 When enabled (the default) the list groups assemblies, parts, etc. into their own collapsible sections.
 Note, this does not affect processing order, which is currently fixed.
-The program first processes Part files, then Sheetmetal, Assembly, and finally Draft.
-There are some options for sorting the list.
+The program usually first processes Part files, then Sheetmetal, Assembly, and finally Draft.
+The one exception is when using `Dependency Sort`.
+In that case, the files are processed in strict dependency order.
+There are other  options for sorting the list.
 See the Sorting section above for details.
 - `Remember selected tasks between sessions`
 When you close out of Housekeeper, it records the state of all settings, such as template locations, etc.  Normally that's what you want, but not necessarily for task selection.
 This lets you decide how to handle that.
+- `Process tasks in background (no graphics)`
+Launches Solid Edge without displaying its user interface.
+It is meant to speed up processing.
+Not all commands are compatible.
+They trigger an error if this option is enabled.
 - `Property Filter -- Include Draft file model in search`
 For details, see the [<ins>**Property Filter**</ins>](#property-filter) section
 - `Property Filter -- Include the Draft file itself in search`